Lesson 7The Church of Scientology

 - What does Scientology teach about the creation?

-Again this week we look at a religion that offers its followers freedom from the pain and struggles of this life and that says we can define our own gods, make our own salvation, and explain away our mistakes as something caused in a “prior life”.
+Again, we have examined at a religion that offers its followers freedom from the pain and struggles of this life and one that says we can define our own gods, make our own salvation, and explain away our mistakes as something that was caused in a "prior life."

-Again you’ll see a focus on mankind’s actions in achieving salvation through “the mind” and a message that replaces God’s Holy Word with man’s fiction.
+We see a focus on mankind’s actions for achieving salvation through "the mind," along with a message that replaces God’s Holy Word with man’s fiction.

-Today we see famous and popular people commending the teachings of L. Ron Hubbard, and the doctrines of the Church of Scientology.
-They think this false teaching permits them to follow after all manner of pleasure, ignore God’s original plan for man, and blame their troubles on others and past lives.
-It allows them to be completely unaccountable for anything bad, take credit for everything good, and to avoid thinking of death as they believe upon death they’ll either join aliens on another planet or galaxy, or return here to try it all over again.
-Don’t fall for this folly and by all means pray for those who have.
+Today we see famous and popular people commending the teachings of L. Ron Hubbard and the doctrines of the Church of Scientology.
+They think that this false teaching permits them to follow after all manner of pleasure, ignore God’s original plan for man, and blame their troubles on others and theirpast lives.
+It allows them to be completely unaccountable for anything bad, take credit for everything good, and to avoid thinking of death—as they believe that, upon death, they will either join aliens on another planet or galaxy, or return here to try it all over again.
+Don’t fall for this folly, and by all means pray for those who have.

 Thanks again for studying with us.